antonmi/ALF/README.md

   def init(opts), do: opts # optional

   def plug(event, _opts) do
-    # the function is called inside the `Plug` component
+    # The function is called inside the `Plug` component.
-    # `event` will be put on the "AdapterModuleBaz" until IP has reached the "unplug" component
+    # `event` will be put on the "AdapterModuleBaz" until IP has reached the "unplug" component.
-    # the function must return `new_datum` with the structure expected by the following component
+    # The function must return `new_event` with the structure expected by the following component
-    new_datum
+    new_event
   end

   def unplug(event, prev_event, _opts) do
     # here one can access previous "event" in `prev_event`
-    # transform the events back for the following components
+    # transform the event back for the following components.
+    new_event
   end
 end
 ```